ObjectPlayer/ethernaut-ctf/README.md

   - `level-30-higher-order/`: Scripts for the HigherOrder challenge
   - `level-31-stake/`: Scripts for the Stake challenge
   - `level-32-impersonator/`: Scripts for the Impersonator challenge
+  - `level-33-magic-animal-carousel/`: Scripts for the Magic Animal Carousel challenge
   - `verify.ts`: Utility for manually verifying contracts on block explorers
 - `utils/`: Contains utility functions and configurations
   - `network-config.ts`: Network configuration for automatic contract verification